 With the cold winter months looming ahead, the last thing most Las Vegas residents have on their minds is running their air conditioner.
 Since most air conditioners utilize both an indoor and an outdoor unit to condition air, it makes sense to want to try and protect the outdoor unit while it’s not in use.

 After all, your indoor unit has full protection throughout the winter, so doesn’t your outdoor unit deserve the same level of care?
 The truth is that the answer to this question is somewhat complicated.
 And it is, in many ways, based on personal preference.
 For a better explanation, read this guide from The Cooling Company on the pros and cons of outdoor HVAC unit covers.

 If you’re new to the world of HVAC systems, you’re probably wondering why there’s an outdoor HVAC unit in the first place.
 The key to answering this question is understanding how air conditioners work.

 The outdoor unit’s purpose is to increase the temperature of the refrigerant and then help the refrigerant expel its heat into the outside air.
-Since the heat has to be sent outside, this unit has to be physically present outside, which explains its location.
+Since the heat goes outside, this unit has to be physically present outside.
+And this explains its location.